 Ergonomic Tips for Using Standing Desks and Maintaining Vein Health

-First, adjust the height of your desk so that your elbows are at a 90-degree angle when typing, and your monitor is at eye level.
+First, adjust the height of your standing desk so that your elbows are at a 90-degree angle when typing, and your monitor is at eye level.
 This helps maintain a neutral wrist and neck position, reducing the strain on your upper body.

 Invest in an ergonomic anti-fatigue mat to reduce pressure on your feet and legs when standing for extended periods.